sairamesh2432/sairamesh2432/README.md

 - 🤖 Machine Learning
 - 🧪 A/B Testing and Experimentation
-- 📚 Using data science to drive large-scale business decisions
+- 📚 Using insights from data to drive large-scale business decisions

 ### What I'm looking for: